How to Prevent Basement Flooding with Sump Pumps and Battery Backups.

 Sump Pump Battery Backup Basics

 Let’s dive into the basics of battery backups for your sump pump.
 First, determine your sump pump’s capacity.
-This can be done by disconnecting your pump and checking the label on your basket or by looking on your sump pump manufacturer’s website to find out the GPH rating.
+This can be done by disconnecting your pump and checking the label on your basket.
+You can also look on your sump pump manufacturer’s website to find out the GPH rating.
 You then want to buy a battery backup with at least that much capacity…more, if your sump pump commonly struggles to keep up with the load of water your house gets.
 Second, use good common sense to determine how much to invest in your battery backup.
 With a wide range in pricing from around $100 to $500, you may not need the most expensive battery backup, but you certainly don’t want to skimp on this investment.
 Think about how much a ruined floor, and wet drywall costs…not to mention the hassle.
 A couple hundred dollars now, can save you thousands later.

 How Long Will Your Sump and Sump Pump Battery Backup Run Continuously?